What Does Idempotent Mean? Idempotency for Data Engineers

 Idempotent means running an operation multiple times produces the same result as running it once.
-For data engineers, this is not a theoretical concept.
-It is the difference between a pipeline that recovers gracefully from failures and one that corrupts your data every time it retries.
-This page covers what idempotency means, why pipelines must be idempotent, the patterns that achieve it, and the interview questions that test your understanding.
+For data engineers, this isn't theoretical — it's the difference between a pipeline that recovers gracefully from failures and one that corrupts your data every time it retries.

 Four real-world scenarios where non-idempotent pipelines break.
-Each one is preventable with the right write pattern.
+Each is preventable with the right write pattern.

 A pipeline fails halfway through.
 Some rows were written, others were not.
 You fix the bug and re-run.
-If the pipeline is not idempotent, the already-written rows get duplicated.
+If the pipeline isn't idempotent, the already-written rows get duplicated.
 Now your data is wrong in a different way.
 An idempotent pipeline produces the same result whether it runs once or ten times.
-You re-run with confidence.

 Backfills

 Your stakeholder needs data re-processed for the last 90 days because the transformation logic changed.
 You re-run the pipeline for each day.
-If the pipeline is not idempotent, each re-run appends to existing data instead of replacing it.
+If the pipeline isn't idempotent, each re-run appends to existing data instead of replacing it.
 Ninety days of duplicated rows.
-An idempotent pipeline overwrites or merges cleanly, so backfills work without manual cleanup.
+An idempotent pipeline overwrites or merges cleanly.

 Airflow retries a failed task 3 times by default.
-If the task is not idempotent, each retry appends partial results.
+If the task isn't idempotent, each retry appends partial results.
 After 3 retries, you might have tripled data for the rows that succeeded.
-Idempotent tasks can be retried safely because repeated execution does not change the outcome beyond the first successful run.
+Idempotent tasks can be retried safely because repeated execution doesn't change the outcome beyond the first successful run.

 Two instances of the same pipeline run at the same time because of a scheduler bug or a manual trigger during an automated run.
-If the pipeline is not idempotent, both instances write their data, producing duplicates.
+If the pipeline isn't idempotent, both instances write their data, producing duplicates.
 An idempotent pipeline with proper locking or MERGE semantics handles this gracefully.

 Four patterns that make pipeline writes idempotent.
-Each one ensures that re-running with the same input produces the same target state.
+Each ensures re-running with the same input produces the same target state.

 MERGE / Upsert